Click here for the Baja Experts!

 www.mexicoexpo.com www.bajaexpo.com

 This eclectic collection of mostly north American vacationers and ex-patriots is unlike any other town in Baja.
-For that matter, it is unlike any other town on the planet Earth!
-As new developement continues to grow north and south of town and seems to be taking on some form of normalcy, the core of the town seems intent on staying "out there".
+For that matter, it is unlike any other town on the planet Earth.
+As the town gradually continues to grow north and south of town, the area seems to be taking on some form of normalcy, although the core of the town seems intent on staying "out there".

-Although the bay has been a stopping point on the Sea of Cortez for hundreds of years, the bay was first permanently settled in 1949 by Rafael Orozco.
+Although the bay has been a stopping point on the Sea of Cortez for hundreds of years, the area was first permanently settled in 1949 by Rafael Orozco.
 His daughter Clara still resides in the village, carrying on her father's tradition of hosting weary travelers at the hotel and campground on the bay.
-In 2003 when Carlos Fiesta ranout of gas and landed on the small airstrip in mid-town, Clara was very helpful in his quest for fuel.
+Carlos Fiesta ran out of gas and landed on the small airstrip in mid-town a few years and back Clara was very helpful in his quest for fuel.

-There are over a hundred homes and mobile homes here, most lying on a low hill which overlooks the Sea of Cortez on the east side, and the inner bay of Puertecitos on the west side.
-This bay is gorgeous at high tide, and less than gorgeous at low tide.
-Despite all of the homes scattered around town, only about 20 gringo families live here full time.
-Others fly or drive in for short periods
+There are over a hundred homes and mobile homes here, most lying on a low hill which overlook the Sea of Cortez on the east side and the inner bay of Puertecitos on the west side.
+This bay is gorgeous at high tide and less so at low tide.
+Despite all of the homes scattered around town only about 20 gringo families live here full time.
+Others fly or drive in for short periods of time.

-There are many other interesting items to be viewed as one drives around Puertecitos.
-If someone is manning the 'guard house' heading up to the main residential area, you may have to pay a small fee to gain access to this part of town.
-You can consider this fee your small donation to help the local economy, whatever that might be!
+There are many other interesting things to be viewed as one drives around Puertecitos.
+If someone is manning the guard house heading up to the main residential area (rare) you may have to pay a small fee to gain access to this part of town.
+You can consider this fee your small donation to help the local economy, whatever that might be.

-The seaside Hot Springs at the bottom of the bluffs on the east side of town are the perfect place to soak after a hard day of exploring Baja!
+The seaside Hot Springs at the bottom of the bluffs on the south east side of town are the perfect place to soak after a hard day of exploring Baja.

 Puertecitos shares the same arid climate as SAN FELIPE.
 An average of only 2 inches of rain falls here per year.
 And there are times when the area goes years without any rain!

-There is a welding and machine shop just east of the main part of town, "Taller Panama", and Panama himself (Jay Denewith) is a mechanic that can probably fix whatever you can break.
-His services might come in handy to put your vehicle back together after the shake, rattle, and roll of the road from GONZAGA BAY!
-If you are headed further south, Puertecitos is your last chance to buy much of anything.
-As you enter town, on the left side of the road, a small plywood-sided store sells some basic items, but don't expect much.
-The small market "Alpha Beta" across the street is now permanently closed.
-Tell a friend.
+There is a welding and machine shop just east of the main part of town, "Taller Panama".
+Panama himself (Jay Denewith) is a mechanic that can probably fix whatever you can break.
+His services might come in handy to put your vehicle back together after the shake, rattle and roll of the road from GONZAGA BAY.
+If you are headed further south, Puertecitos is your last chance to buy much of anything before Rancho Grande Market in Gonzaga Bay.
+As you enter town, on the left side of the road, a small plywood-sided store sells some basic items but don't expect much.

-The dirt airstip crammed in between the houses mid-village is actually functional, as Carlos Fiesta found out when the plane he was flying in ran out of fuel on a return trip from Punta San Francisquito!
-The dirt is a bit soft at the south end, but the strip is fairly level and clear of obstructions.
+The dirt airstip crammed in between the houses mid-village is actually functional, as Carlos Fiesta found out when the plane he was flying in ran out of fuel on a return trip from Punta San Francisquito (head winds).
+The dirt is a bit soft at the south end but the strip is fairly level and clear of obstructions.
 Pilots needing gasoline can taxi to the west and park on a cement ramp just southeast of the Pemex station, which is always closed.
-Gas is usually available in town for $3.50 per gallon.
+Gas is usually available in town from 55 gallon drums.

 If you want to sneak down to the beach at the foot of the bay there is a short road that leads to the beach just past the closed Pemex station (hang left).